 So, let me now try to have a first go at telling the story of Christ in such a way as to give us an understanding of salvation which is purely gratuitous, without any element of retribution, and in which forgiveness is a divinely-initiated process lived out for us in our midst with a view to making us participants in something bigger than we are.

 I'm not going to try to tell the whole story, but just the central part, the crucifixion and resurrection, since it is they which enable us to advance in this conundrum.
 I take it that the resurrection is the making available to us of the crucifixion as the forgiveness of sins.
 In other words, it is a reaching into the hardest part of our hard-heartedness, where our involvement with death is most complete, in our tendency to hold on to life at the expense of victims, and think we are just to do so.
 By giving himself to that mechanism of ours, and there appears to be no human culture or society that we know of that is not dependent on it in some way, Jesus was allowing himself to lose to it.
 Now please note this.
 That what we have been taught so often to regard as a victory looked in fact for all the world like a defeat.
 It looked not as though Jesus conquered sin and death, but as though death, our human mechanism by which we are involved in death, conquered him.

-is "the firstborn within a large family" (Rom.
+within a large family" (Rom.
 8:29).
-See the citation
+See the citation on this book

 At the end of the second move and the

 beginning of the third, Paul does something beautiful as well as

 tactical.
 He stops talking directly about Jew and Gentile entirely